cloudevents/spec/cloudevents/extensions/loglevel.md

 Binding SHOULD NOT depend on the internal `Level` integer value of the log record as it is defined by the windows event producer.

-Instead cloud event producers SHOULD use the following `loglevelnum`s instead of the windows event log record `Level` values.
+Instead, cloudevent producers SHOULD use the following `loglevelnum`s instead of the windows event log record `Level` values.

 | Windows Event Level | `loglevelname` | `loglevelnum` |